opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/grok.md

 ### Timer

-* `grokProcessingTime`: The time taken by individual records to match against patterns from `match`.
+* `grokProcessingTime`: The time taken by individual records to match against `match` patterns.
 The `avg` metric is the most useful metric for this timer because it provides the average value of the time it takes records to match.